 Many of us find it difficult to write or talk about ourselves.
 It can be awkward and hard to find the right words without sounding arrogant.
 But having an elevator pitch and being ready to answer questions like “Tell us about yourself” or “Why does this job interest you?” are critical when navigating your career.
 The strengths-work I do with my clients helps to build the vocabulary to answer these types of questions both authentically and strategically.

 Indeed, the world needs your unique strengths.
 If you (or someone you know) are losing confidence or not aware of your strengths, please be in touch.
-I’d be delighted to help you discover your strengths so you can fully activate them in 2022!
+I’d be delighted to help you discover your strengths so you start to fully activate them right away!

 P.S.
 Give the Gift of Strengths—email me to order a gift certificate for a friend or colleague!